bedro96/terraform_vmss_from_image_with_ag/README.md

  - VMSS scale-in policy: NewestVM, configured from the portal.
  - Application Gateway: Backend pool and custom probe configured for this VMSS.
  - Applictions: Written in python, leverages Azure REST API and Azure SDK for python.
+ - Managed Image: Managed Image, which has data disk will be referred.

 ## Terraform
 Clone this git and modify terraform.tfvars as required.
 Execute following commands to deploy the environment.